- Academics Menu

 The program has an internship component, which allows students to gain real-world experience in their field and make job/career contacts.

-Students graduating from the Culinary Arts Concentration of the Hospitality and Tourism program with an A.A.S. degree will meet the following learning outcomes:
+Students graduating from the Culinary Arts Concentration of the Hospitality and Tourism program with an A.A.S. degree will:

 - Demonstrate the ability to develop and plan a diverse range of hospitality events, such as festivals, weddings, conventions, and business meetings.